dominicmagirr/efficiency_of_rmst_paper/README.md

 If you use this code or data in your research, please cite the following paper:

-> Magirr, D., Wang, C., Deng, X., & Baillie, M. (2024). *Efficiency of Nonparametric Two-Sample Superiority Tests Based on Restricted Mean Survival Time versus The Log-Rank Test Under Proportional Hazards.* (Journal To Be Confirmed).
+> Magirr, D., Wang, C., Deng, X., Morris, T., & Baillie, M. (2024). *Efficiency of Nonparametric Two-Sample Superiority Tests Based on Restricted Mean Survival Time versus The Log-Rank Test Under Proportional Hazards.* (Journal To Be Confirmed).

 ## Notes and Considerations